Last updated on September 3rd, 2023

 Leave the squash to dry on the paper towels while you mix together the batter ingredients.
 Combine two cups cornmeal, two sliced green onions, one large egg and ¾ cup of milk in a medium mixing bowl.
-Stir in shredded squash and let the batter set in the refrigerator for at least 2 hours.
+Stir in the shredded squash and let the batter set in the refrigerator for at least 2 hours.

 Frying the Squash Puppies

-Fried squash puppies cook up quickly, so keep an eye on them!
+Fried yellow squash puppies cook up quickly, so keep an eye on them!
 Fry them for about 1 – 1 1/2 minutes, spooning some of the hot oil onto the uncooked side.
 The turn the squash puppies over and fry the other side for another 1 – 1 ½ minutes until they are puffed and golden brown on all sides.
 No more than three minutes per side.
 Strain the squash puppies from the oil and drain on a layer of paper towels.

 Storage, Reheating and Freezing